redpanda-data/api-docs/shared/x-topics/about-authentication.md

 > **Note:** Service accounts have administrative privileges by default.
 Cloud user roles are not applied for the API.

-1. On the [Service account](https://cloud.redpanda.com/organization-iam?tab=service-accounts) tab in the Organization IAM page of the Redpanda Cloud UI, click **Create service account**.
-Enter a name and description.
+1. In the Redpanda Cloud UI, go to [Organization IAM](https://cloud.redpanda.com/organization-iam), and select the **Service account** tab.
+Click **Create service account** and enter a name and description.

 2. Copy and store the Client ID and Client Secret.
 These credentials cannot be viewed again after you close the dialog.